LeiZHANG1995/PHBS_TQFML/README.md

 ## PHBS_TQFML
-This repository is for the homework of the course "Topics in quantitative finance".
+This repository is for the homework of the course "Topics in Quantitative Finance".